Winter tornadoes with snow on the ground near Jacksonville, Illinois: February 20, 2014

 CHAPIN, IL - The Midwest has a fascinating and storied tornado history, which is one of the primary reasons I chose to move to the St. Louis area instead of somewhere in the Great Plains out west.
 This event was the latest installment of that history in this region, where severe weather can and does occur year-round.
 A strong negatively-tilted trough approaching the area brought strong moisture returns into Missouri and Illinois, impinging on a snowpack from repeated arctic outbreaks and winter storms in the previous weeks.
 A deepening surface low in Missouri would be racing northeast, swinging a strong cold front through the area.
 The stage was set for a severe weather outbreak, with mainly damaging winds expected across Illinois, Kentucky and Tennessee.

-I had been hesitantly planning to observe storms this event, for no other reason than it was in my backyard.
-It is more common for setups similar to this one to produce a fast-moving squall line - fun to get out on a local storm observation for, but not worth any serious effort or long drives.
+I had been hesitantly planning to photograph storms this event, for no other reason than it was in my backyard.
+It is more common for setups similar to this one to produce a fast-moving squall line - fun to get out on a local storm photography for, but not worth any serious effort or long drives.
 The initial visible satellite imagery at sunrise on Thursday was not encouraging, with most everywhere within a 2 hour's drive (as far as I was willing to go) socked in.
 However, as morning progressed, several trends were noted.
 One was a nice clearing nosing its way northeast from MO into IL across the Mississippi River north of St. Louis.
 The second was the pronounced backing of winds in this region in response to the rapidly deepening low out west.
 The third was the sharp warm front situated along I-72, with mid-30s and fog to the north and 50s/mid 60s to the south.
 It became clear to me that this was a legit 'sleeper' play that would far exceed the MDT risk area to the south and east in chase potential.